South of Eisenach, in the Mariental.

 |2015<||Nature reserve forests with gorges between Wartburg Castle and Hohe Sonne.|

 The Drachenschlucht (Dragon Gorge) is probably the most spectacular gorge in central Germany.
 It is 200m long and is only 70cm wide at its narrowest point.
-At the bottom of the 10m deep gorge the Quellbach flows, therefore a wooden plank path was built in 1832.
-However, this was damaged several times, especially by the ice formations in winter, so in 2009 it was replaced by gratings made of robust plastic.
+At the bottom of the 10m deep gorge the Quellbach flows, therefore a wooden plank path was built in 1832 above the brook.
+However, this path was damaged several times, especially by the ice formations in winter, so in 2009 it was replaced by gratings made of robust plastic.

 The Drachenschlucht was protected in 2015 with the nature reserve Wälder mit Schluchten zwischen Wartburg und Hohe Sonne (forests with gorges between Wartburg Castle and Hohe Sonne).
 In fact, it had already been designated a Natural Monument by the GDR in 1961 as NSG No. 29 Wartburg-Hohe Sonne.
 However, the nearby Landgrafenschlucht and the Ludwigsklamm are also protected in the new NSG.